jappeace/jappeaceApplication/content/nixos-git.md

     stateVersion = "21.05";
   };
 ```
-Dealing with channels is quite fragile, and I have these
+Dealing with channels is quite fragile,
-commands copied as comments in my `configuration.nix`.
+so I have these commands copied as comments in my `configuration.nix`.

 Once configuration is done we can install nix: